What To Expect

 Parental participation is key to learning and so, parent training is typically seen once therapy begins with your child.

 Treatment goals and plans can change, be updated, removed and replaced with more relevant ones as time goes on.
-Alternatively, if a treatment plan is not meetings goal, then this requires changing.
+Alternatively, if a treatment plan is not meeting its goal, then this requires changing.